xzoert/graphene/README.md

 - PHP 5.3 or above (i.e. with namespace support)
 - The mysqli driver
 - Access to a MySql database
-- Some way to run PHP scripts, either through a web server or via the command line
+- Some way to run PHP scripts, either through a PHP enabled web server or via the command line interface

 ## Installation

-Dowload and unzip graphene
+Download and unzip Graphene.

+Copy the *graphene* directory to some directory where you want to create your PHP scripts.

+If you use a web server to run your scripts, make sure the graphene directory is readable by the web server.

+Graphene needs a dirctory it can write to, which is called the classpath.
+When you open a connection to Graphene you must specify as well the location of this directory.
+It is typically called *model* and placed aside from the *graphene* directory.

+So this is how your script directory should lokk like:

+     .
+     ..
+     graphene
+     model
+     helloworld.php

 ## Connecting